Women in music: Francesca Caccini

 Francesca Caccini (1587–1641) was an Italian composer, singer, lutenist, poet, and music teacher.
-When she sang at the wedding of Henry IV of France and Maria de Medici in 1600, Henry praised her as the best singer in France.
-In her native country, she worked in the Medici court as a teacher, chamber singer, rehearsal coach, and composer of both chamber and stage music.
+When she sang at the wedding of Henry IV of France and Maria de Medici in 1600, Henry praised her as "the best singer ever heard in France."In her native country, she worked in the Medici court as a teacher, chamber singer, rehearsal coach, and composer of both chamber and stage music.

 Barbara Strozzi

 Barbara Strozzi (1619–1677) was an Italian Baroque composer and singer.
 Renowned for her poetic ability and compositional talent, Strozzi was said to be "the most prolific composer—man or woman—of printed secular vocal music in Venice in the middle of the century."

 Élisabeth Jacquet de La Guerre

 Élisabeth Jacquet de La Guerre (1665–1729) was a French composer, musician, and harpsichordist.
 Born into a family of musicians and master instrument-makers, she was a child prodigy and performed on the harpsichord before King Louis XIV.
 She became a musician in the Royal Court and taught, composed, and gave concerts at home and throughout Paris.
 One of the few well-known women composers of her time, she composed in a wide variety of musical forms.
-Her talent and achievements were acknowledged by Titon du Tillet, who accorded her a place on his Mount Parnassus—a monument to the glory of French poets and musicians under the reign of Louis XIV—when she was only 26 years old.
+Her talent and achievements were acknowledged by Titon du Tillet, who noted her accomplishments in Parnasse francois—a biographical collection paying tribute to poets and musicians of the era.